Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Transfer operator on the circle

 \begin{lemma} There is an uniform constant $C>1$ such that for any cuspidal word $W\in\cW$ with $|W|>0$ and any $\xi\in\domain(W)$ we have

 \end{lemma}

 \begin{proof} Lemma~\ref{LemmaCombinatorialPropertiesCuspidal} implies that any cuspidal word $W$ can be decomposed as

 where $P\in\cW$ is such that $F_P$ is parabolic fixing a vertex of $\Omega_\DD$ and $V$ is a cuspidal word which does not contain $P$ as a factor.
 In particular $F_P$ is conjugated to $z\mapsto z+\mu$, for some $\mu>0$ with $|\mu|$ uniformly bounded.
-The definition of geometric length in Equation~\eqref{EquationDefinitionGeometricLenght} implies that there is an uniform constant $C_1>1$ such that in the decomposition above we have
+Equation~\eqref{EquationDefinitionGeometricLenght} implies that there is an uniform constant $C_1>1$ such that in the decomposition above we have

 We have $F_W=F_V\circ F_P^k$, as elements of $\Gamma_0$.
 Denote $\omega_k$ and $\omega_{k+1}$ the poles of $F_P^k$ and $F_P^{k+1}$ respectively.
 For any $\xi\in\domain(W)$ Equation~\eqref{EquationCoefficientsAlphaBetaParabolic} gives